PDXpert PLM Software

 If the group is used for change reviews, then the person must have a full-function user account.

-The Batch Importer tool can import new Groups collection members and persons.
+The Batch Importer tool can import and update Groups collection members and persons.

 A group is a responsibility or authority.
 Name the group to show What is the responsibility or authority of the group's persons?